Ronnier Mustelier

-Ronnier Mustelier Soler (born August 8, 1984) is a Cuban professional baseball player who is a free agent.
-He previously played in the Cuban National Series, and in Minor League Baseball within the New York Yankees and Atlanta Braves organizations.
-Listed at 5 ft 10 in and 210 lb Mustelier throws and bats right-handed.
+Ronnier Mustelier Soler (born August 8, 1984) is a Cuban former professional baseball outfielder and third baseman who is currently the manager of El Águila de Veracruz of the Mexican League.
+He played in the Cuban National Series, and in Minor League Baseball within the New York Yankees and Atlanta Braves organizations.
+Listed at 5 ft 10 in and 210 lb Mustelier threw and batted right-handed.

-Career
+Playing career

 Cuba

 Mustelier played for Santiago de Cuba in the Cuban National Series (CNS), until defecting from Cuba in 2009.
 In seven CNS seasons, he batted .295 with 42 home runs and 235 RBIs in 295 games played.

 New York Yankees (minors)

 The New York Yankees signed Mustelier in 2011, giving him a $50,000 signing bonus.
 In 2011 and 2012, he played for several teams in the Yankees' farm system, reaching Triple-A with the Scranton/Wilkes-Barre Yankees.
 With an injury to Curtis Granderson in spring training in 2013, Mustelier competed for a position with the Yankees, but remained in the minor leagues, batting .272 for Scranton/Wilkes-Barre during the season.
 The Yankees released Mustelier on May 7, 2014, citing a need to find at bats for other players.